bitcoinwords/bitcoinwords.github.io/index.md

     - label: "SUBSCRIBE NOW (FOR FREE)!"
       url: "https://mailchi.mp/2731ce628dba/cryptowordsnewsletter"
   caption: ""
 excerpt: "Every month we publish a Bitcoin journal of curated blogs, tweets, and essays for a wide range of topics.
 You should subscribe   - apparently it's pretty good."
-intro:
-  - excerpt: "All signal, no noise.
-We're the best place to read about Bitcoin."
 feature_row:
   - image_path: /assets/images/splash-about.png
     alt: "Read the Journals"
     title: "Journals"
-    excerpt: "Crypto Words is on a mission to curate and archive the brightest commentary on Bitcoin.
+    excerpt: #"Crypto Words is on a mission to curate and archive the brightest commentary on Bitcoin.
 We're producing a monthly journal and just getting started."
     url: "https://cryptowords.github.io/categories/journals/"
     btn_label: "Read Journals"
     btn_class: "btn--primary"